kunwardeep/kunwardeep-portfolio/src/app/projects/snakeGame/README.md

 ## 🎮 Game Features

-- Responsive game board that adapts to screen size
+- Responsive game board that adapts to screen size(have to pass that in code for now)
 - Smooth snake movement and controls
 - Score tracking
 - Collision detection